Building High-Performance PHP Applications with Swoole in ServBay

 // Register 'close' event

-// Triggered when a client connection is closed
+// Triggered when a client connection closes

 $server->on("close", function ($ser, $fd) {